-This is an unincorporated community in Jefferson County, Colorado, with a population of 19,683(as of 2009).
+Conifer is apart of the unincorporated community in Jefferson County, Colorado.
 It is nestled in the foothills of the Colorado Rocky Mountains, 35 miles southwest of downtown Denver.

 Conifer has no mayor or city council.

 All government business is handled through Jefferson County.

 Studies show 50% of the population arrived since 1995, 75% since 1990.

 The average income in 2016 was $120,943 and median income was $103,469.
 The median age is 48.8, compared to the U.S. median age of 38.